This is a Master of Education degree in Information Science and Learning Technologies with an emphasis in Online Educator.

 Planning Go to top of page.
 Top

-Use the Educational Technology Advising Aid for the Online Educator Emphasis Area for Current Students or Educational Technology Advising Aid for the Online Educator Emphasis Area for Students Admitted SP17 and later to guide your program planning throughout your program.
-This aid provides information on the steps you go through in your program: getting started, planning your program of study and capstone.
+Use the Educational Technology Advising Aid for the Online Educator Emphasis Area for Students Admitted SP17 and later to guide your program planning.
+This aid provides information on the steps you go through in your program: getting started, planning your program of study and capstone preparation.
 It also lists required and elective courses.

 Capstone Go to top of page.
 Top

-You must enroll in the one credit hour 9483: Capstone: Design and Evaluation of Online Course.
+You must enroll in the one credit hour 9483 Capstone: Online Educator.
 The capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for the selected focus area.

 Although each capstone project will be as unique as the individuals in the educational technology program, all share the following elements: